 Transaction Processing

-PazeSM Transaction Data is delivered as an encrypted, signed payload.
-When decrypted, this JWE object contains a 16-digit network token and the appropriate cryptogram.
-Other data returned to the Merchant is intended for order management and customer service.
+Paze Transaction Data is encrypted signed payload.
+When decrypted, this JWE object will contain a 16-digit network token, as well as the appropriate cryptogram.
+Other data returned to the Merchant is to be used largely for other purposes (e.g., order management, customer service).

 Payload Signature and Encryption